HaxeFoundation/haxe-evolution/proposals/0000-throws-statement.md

 ```haxe
 function example() throws haxe.ValueException {throw new haxe.Exception("")} // error: haxe.Exception should be haxe.ValueException
 ```

+Implementing this would require adding another optional field to `haxe.macro.Expr.Function`.

 ## Impact on existing code